 Here’s how much caffeine is in a cup of coffee:

 How much caffeine is in coffee from chains?

 For people who prefer buying their coffee, the amount of caffeine per brand also varies because of different factors.
 Some brands offer way more caffeine than run-of-the-mill home-brewed coffee—like Starbucks.
-How much caffeine in a cup of coffee from Starbucks?
-A brewed cup of coffee from the brand has 155mg of caffeine in a short, eight-ounce cup; 235mg in a tall, 12-ounce cup; 310mg in a grande, 16-ounce cup; and 410mg in a venti, 20-ounce cup.
+How much caffeine is in a cup of coffee from Starbucks?
+Of course, it depends on the cup size.
+A brewed cup from the brand has 155mg of caffeine in a short, eight-ounce cup; 235mg in a tall, 12-ounce cup; 310mg in a grande, 16-ounce cup; and 410mg in a venti, 20-ounce cup.

 How much caffeine is safe per day?

 It doesn’t matter if you prefer making coffee at home or buying it at Starbucks, Dunkin’, McDonald’s, or another chain coffee brand—having too much caffeine has some side effects.
-Although coffee is high in antioxidants that promote good health, too much caffeine could disturb sleep, increase anxiety, or cause heart palpitations, according to Malkani.
-Caffeine sensitivity varies, but moderate caffeine consumption is in the range of 300 to 400 milligrams per day, or about three to four eight-ounce cups of home-brewed coffee per day, according to Meyer.
+Although coffee is high in antioxidants that promote good health, too much caffeine can disturb sleep, increase anxiety, or cause heart palpitations, according to Malkani.
+Caffeine sensitivity varies, but moderate caffeine consumption is in the range of 300 to 400 milligrams per day—about three to four eight-ounce cups of home-brewed coffee per day—according to Meyer.
 The FDA has cited that 400 milligrams a day is considered safe and is “not generally associated with dangerous, negative effects.”
 Caffeine does have an impact, however, and these 7 things happen to your body when drinking coffee every day.
-And if you accidentally spill your cup of Joe, here’s a guide for how to remove coffee stains.
+And if you accidentally spill your cup of Joe, here’s a guide on how to remove coffee stains.